zenglenn42/conics/README.md

 Welcome.
 These are code sketches relating to conic sections and OpenGL.
 It's all very humble and intentionally non-exemplary.
 I just want to get some ideas out there that have been on my mind for a long time.
 We can do better with our math textbooks, don't you think?

 It would be nice to have a couple different views on the same thing.
 Maybe 2D in one window and 3D in the other.
-The follow is a stripped down version of some [nice code](http://study.marearts.com/2012/01/sample-source-to-make-subwindow-in.html) from JH Kim:
+The following is a stripped down version of some [nice code](http://study.marearts.com/2012/01/sample-source-to-make-subwindow-in.html) from JH Kim:

 ![alt tag](view/img/hello-subWindows.png)